delabassee/java-lab/lab7-record.md

 2. Compile the Person record

-Given Records are still in preview, make sure to enable preview feature at compile time.
+Given Records are still in preview, make sure to enable Preview Feature at compile time.

 ```
 javac --enable-preview --release 15 Person.java